How to ge a better spouse or partner

 Empathy means the ability and capacity to observe, recognise and respond to what someone else is feeling.

-We have in our brain a set of nerve cells - called mirror neurones, which help us do exactly that.
+We have in our brain a set of nerve cells - called mirror neurons, which help us do exactly that.
 It’s like wincing when you see someone hurting themselves.
 These cells, as well as your imagination, help to put yourself in that person's shoes.

 Empathising with your partner can be hugely comforting to them.
 Empathising during an argument can work really well too.
 It can take the wind right out of your partner's sails, if you're able to acknowledge that they're upset or angry!
+To learn how to do this, hop over to my article on how to stop constant arguing in a relationship.

 As an aside...